libhal/libhal.github.io/mkdocs/getting_started.md

     conan build demos -pr stm32f103 -pr arm-gcc-12.3
     ```

-!!! note

-    You may need to add the argument `-b missing` at the end of the above
-    command if you get an error stating that the prebuilt binaries are missing.
-    `-b missing` will build them locally for your machine.
-After which those
-    libraries will be cached on your machine and you'll no longer need to
-    include those arguments.
+When you build for the `lpc4078` you should have a `uart.elf` and `blinker.elf`
+file in the `demos/build/lpc4078/MinSizeRel/` directory.

-When this completes you should have some applications in the
+When you build for the `stm32f103c8` you should have a `uart.elf` and
-`demos/build/lpc4078/MinSizeRel/` with names such as `uart.elf` or
-`blinker.elf`.

-Each micro-controller has different properties such as more or less ram and
-the presence or lack of a floating point unit.
+`blinker.elf` file in the `demos/build/stm32f103c8/MinSizeRel/` directory.

 !!! error